giulong/spectrum/README.md

    ```
 6. If everything is configured correctly, with the consumer above you should receive a notification at the very beginning of your test suite.

+# JSON Schema

+You can find the JSON Schema for the `configuration*.yaml` in the [spectrum-json-schemas repository](https://github.com/giulong/spectrum-json-schemas).

+If your IDE supports json schemas, be sure to pick the right one according to the version of Spectrum you are using.

+The path to the raw file is: `https://raw.githubusercontent.com/giulong/spectrum-json-schemas/main/<SPECTRUM VERSION>/Configuration.json`,
+where `<SPECTRUM VERSION>` must be replaced with the one you're using.

+TODO check json schema url is accessible

 # TODO injected objects

 # TODO freemarker templates